23 Cloud microphysics

 \[ \begin{align} \frac{4\pi ak_h}{mc_l^{(p)}}\left(T - T_s\right) &= -\frac{L_v}{mc_l^{(p)}}\frac{dm}{dt} \Leftrightarrow T_s - T = \frac{L_v}{4\pi ak_h}\frac{dm}{dt}. \end{align} \]

-Putting this into Eq.
-(23.120), you get
+Inserting this into Eq.
+(23.120), one obtains

 \[ \begin{align} \rho_{S}\left(T_s\right) &\approx \rho_{S}\left(T\right) + \rho_{S}\left(T\right)\frac{L_v^2}{R_vT^24\pi ak_h}\frac{dm}{dt}. \end{align} \]

-Putting this into Eq.
-(23.119), follows
+Inserting this into Eq.
+(23.119), it follows that

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a\psi\left(\rho_v - \rho_{S}\left(T\right) - \rho_{S}\left(T\right)\frac{L_v^2}{R_vT^24\pi ak_h}\frac{dm}{dt}\right)\nonumber\\ \Leftrightarrow\frac{dm}{dt}\left(1 + \rho_{S}\left(T\right)\frac{L_v^2\psi}{R_vT^2k_h}\right) &= 4\pi aD\left(\rho_v - \rho_{S}\left(T\right)\right)\nonumber\\ \Leftrightarrow\frac{dm}{dt} &= \frac{4\pi a\psi}{1 + \rho_{S}\left(T\right)\frac{L_v^2\psi}{R_vT^2k_h}}\left(\rho_v - \rho_{S}\left(T\right)\right) = \frac{4\pi a}{\frac{1}{\psi} + \rho_{S}\left(T\right)\frac{L_v^2}{R_vT^2k_h}}\left(\rho_v - \rho_{S}\left(T\right)\right)\nonumber \end{align} \]